Quenched complexity of equilibria for asymmetric Generalized Lotka-Volterra equations: Getting the quenched complexity: the replicated Kac-Rice calculation

 The latter is the expectation of the product of the absolute values of $n$ determinants of the $S \phi \times S \phi$ matrices of derivatives of the components of ${\bf F}$, conditioned to ${\bf F}$ taking value ${\bf f}$.
 The Kac-Rice formula for the $n$-th moment of the number $\mathcal{N}_{S}(\phi)$ of uninvadable equilibria then reads:

+In \eqref{eq:KRmoments} and henceforth, $\theta(x)$ denotes the Heaviside step function, taking value one if $x>0$ and zero otherwise.
+By inspecting \eqref{eq:KRmoments}, one realizes that the Kac-Rice formula is obtained averaging powers of \eqref{eq:KRdisdep} over the random variables $\alpha_{ij}$: in particular, the expectation value \eqref{eq:ExpectationJointDet} arises after enforcing the constraint ${\bf F}({\bf N})={\bf f}$ as a conditioning.
 In the following, we determine the behaviour of the moments \eref{eq:KRmoments} for generic values of $n$ to leading exponential order in $S$, and extract the complexity from it.
 The main steps of the calculation are summarized below, while we refer to the Appendices for details.\\